sashriva/tutedude/README.md

 # tutedude
+Assignment submission repository for learning platform

+Assignment 1

+Task 1
-Assignment submission repository for learning platform lem Statement: Write a Python program that does the following:
+Problem Statement: Write a Python program that does the following:
 1. Takes two numbers as input from the user.
 2. Performs the basic mathematical operations on these two numbers: o	Addition